Global Adventures: Patagonia

 We are SO excited to announce our newest Global Adventures location: Patagonia!
-This is an all-inclusive running adventure with two separate trips planned for February 27-March 7, 2021 and March 13-March 21, 2021.
-This will be a trip of a lifetime!
+This is an all-inclusive running adventure with three separate trips planned.
+Get ready for the adventure of a lifetime!

 Day 1: Arrive in El Calafate, Argentina

 You’ll arrive in El Calafate, Argentina by Saturday afternoon and we will meet you at the airport with a shuttle to our hotel for the first night.
 We’ll check you in and get everyone oriented for what to expect throughout the week.
 It will also be your first chance to meet your fellow adventurers!
 Dinner is included the first night.

 TRAVEL NOTE: The luggage restrictions for all Aerolineas Argentinas flights are 15kg for checked baggage and 8kg for carry-ons.
 No organic food is allowed as Patagonia is a protected area.
 Bags will be checked upon arrival in El Calafate.

 Pack your bags, we’re heading to El Chalten.
 Don’t worry, we will be back to El Calafate in a few days.
 We’ll wake up early and head straight to our first run of the week, which is a great introduction to Ruta 40, the main route that travels through Argentina.